Twomad

 Muudea Sedik (December 17, 2000 – February 13, 2024), known online as twomad, was a Canadian YouTuber and live streamer based in Los Angeles.
-Sedik created his second YouTube channel in 2016 and later, his main channel in 2017.
+Sedik created his second YouTube channel in 2016 and his main channel in 2017.
 He made gaming videos mainly about Overwatch before becoming known as an Internet troll.
 Several clips of himself became Internet memes, which allowed him to gain a following online.
 On February 13, 2024, Sedik was found dead in his residence due to a morphine overdose.

-Biography
+Life and career

 Early life and career beginnings

-Muudea Sedik was born on December 17, 2000, in Canada to an Oromo Ethiopian family.
+Muudea Sedik was born on December 17, 2000, in Canada to an Ethiopian family.
 As a teenager, Sedik started gaining followers online after posting comedic videos of gameplay footage on YouTube and Reddit.
 When he was 16, Sedik dropped out of school and became a full-time YouTuber.
 While he created his first YouTube channel in April 2016, his main channel was created in August 2017.

 Virality

-In 2019, a short clip of Sedik saying "Goodnight, Girl, I'll See You Tomorrow" and abruptly falling over became an Internet meme, eventually spreading to social media platforms such as Instagram and Twitter.
-He began live streaming on Twitch early that same year, where he played video games.
+In 2019, a short clip of Sedik saying "Goodnight girl, I'll see you tomorrow" and abruptly falling over became an Internet meme, eventually spreading to social media platforms such as Instagram and Twitter.
+He began livestreaming on Twitch early that same year, where he played video games.
 After being banned from the platform, Sedik would eventually start livestreaming on YouTube.

 In the following years, Sedik became known as an Internet troll, gaining a reputation for being outlandish and having awkward online encounters.
+He became the principal inspiration to other YouTubers such as AndyMotion.
 The website Passionfru.it stated he was known for his cringe comedy, calling his content "a fever dream made for teenagers".